 - Mix oats, nuts, coconut, and seeds together in a large bowl.
 Sprinkle cinnamon and nutmeg on top of the mixture and stir until fully incorporated.

 - In a saucepan or microwave-safe bowl, melt butter and syrup or honey until just melted and whisk to combine.
 Add vanilla and whisk again.
 Drizzle liquid over granola mixture and stir until all dry ingredients and spices are incorporated.
 Sprinkle lightly with salt (2 pinches) and stir.

-- Tip granola out onto the baking sheet scraping all ingredients and spices with a spatula and spread mixture in an even layer.
+- Spread granola onto the baking sheet scraping all ingredients and spices with a spatula, and spread the mixture in an even layer.

 - Bake at 300° for 15 minutes.
 Stir and bake for another 10-15 minutes until pecans are lightly browned and toasted but not too dark.
 The granola gets more crunchy as it cools and dries.

 - Stir granola and let cool on the cookie sheet.